 What is website design?

 Website design is focused on the look of your website.
-Website designers present you with a PDF usually showing what each page will look like.
-However, you won’t have this person develop or create your website.
-They also most likely won’t be deciding how the site works, like dropdown menus, galleries, etc. although some do.
+Website designers present you with a mockup usually showing what each page will look like.
+However, this person may not develop or create your website.
+They also most likely won't be deciding how the site works, like dropdown menus, galleries, etc. although some do.

 When you work with a web designer, you walk away with a plan for your website but you'll usually need to find a separate person to hire to implement the design on a website platform.

 A web developer translates a design into code or implement a content management system (a long term for a platform) and add functionality to the visuals.
 Your developer would be the one to infuse interactive features and build your site from the ground up using the designer's specifications.